Prompt Engineering Guide

 1. Uncertainty Estimation:

-• It prompts the model several times (kk) with unlabeled questions using Chain-of-Thought Prompting with a few human-written chain-of-thoughts or Zero-Shot Chain-of-Thought (CoT) prompting without human-written chain-of-thoughts to generate possible answers with intermediate steps for a set of unlabeled questions.
+• It prompts the model several times (kk) with unlabeled questions using Chain-of-Thought Prompting with a few human-written chains-of-thought or Zero-Shot Chain-of-Thought (CoT) prompting without human-written chains-of-thought to generate possible answers with intermediate steps for a set of unlabeled questions.

 • It calculates the uncertainty uu based on kk answers via a selected uncertainty metric.